core-wg/comi/draft-ietf-core-comi.md

 To retrieve a specific instance within the /interfaces/interface YANG list, the CoMI client adds the key of the targeted instance in its CoAP request using the 'k' URI-Query.
-The return payload containing the instance requested is encoded using a CBOR array as specified by {{I-D.ietf-core-yang-cbor}} section 4.4.1.
+The return payload containing the instance requested is encoded using a CBOR array as specified by {{I-D.ietf-core-yang-cbor}}
+section 4.4.1 containing the requested instance.

 ~~~~
 REQ: GET example.com/c/X9?k="eth0"